 In the past 7+ years I have undertaken research for a large number of clients covering places such as Cheshire, Shropshire, Staffordshire, West Midlands, South West England, Wales, California and India.

 I am also a member of the Society of Genealogists and the Federation of Small Businesses.
-I also have a keen interest in local and social history and spend some of my time as a volunteer at the Ironbridge Gorge Museum Trust in the Archaeological department and also for English Heritage currently volunteering at the Ironbridge during its refurbishment programme.
+I also have a keen interest in local and social history and spend some of my time as a volunteer at the Ironbridge Gorge Museum Trust in the Archaeological department.
+During 2018 I volunteered for English Heritage at the Ironbridge during its conservation programme.

 So why not contact me and let me help you discover whether your family tale of being related to nobility is true or whether in fact you come from a more humbler background like my ancestors, many of whom were agricultural labourers, brewery workers, miners or labourers in factories, with the odd transportation to Australia, illegitimate birth or emigrant thrown in.